Calvary Community Church

 We proclaim Him, admonishing every man and teaching every man with all wisdom, so that we may present every man complete in Christ.

-You know what that is?
-That the Heavenly Father’s purpose that has already been given in the book of Colossians becomes the purpose all faithful ministry.
+That is the Heavenly Father’s purpose that has already been given in the book of Colossians, and it becomes the purpose of all faithful ministry.
 What is that?
 Look at Colossians 1:22, it says,

 Yet He has now reconciled you in His fleshly body through death, in order to present you before Him holy and blameless and beyond reproach-